waldoapp/waldo-programmatic-samples/README.md

 ## First run

-This repo includes a sample test script that controls the Wikipedia iOS app.

-To run a test script on the Waldo infrastructure, you always need an app token.
+This repo includes a sample test script that runs the Wikipedia iOS app on the Waldo infrastructure.
+To connect to Waldo, you need to provide an _app token_.
 You can obtain one by visiting [the configuration page for your app][config].

-Once you have your app token in hand, you can either pass it as the value of the  `WALDO_APP_TOKEN` environment variable, or paste it into [wdio.conf.ts](wdio.conf.ts).
+Once you have your app token in hand, you can either specify it as the value of the  `WALDO_APP_TOKEN` environment variable, or paste it into [wdio.conf.ts](wdio.conf.ts).